 Clinical Microbiology, M.D. or Ph.D.
 Postgraduate Fellowship (Minnesota)

-The Clinical Microbiology Fellowship at Mayo Clinic in Rochester, Minn., is designed to provide extensive training in medical microbiology.
+The Clinical Microbiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is designed to provide extensive training in medical microbiology.
 This fellowship develops your knowledge and skills in diagnostic microbiology, clinical consultation related to microbiology and infectious diseases, and clinical laboratory management.
 A strong emphasis is also placed on laboratory research, particularly on the development, validation, verification and implementation of new diagnostic tests.

 You receive training in all areas of clinical microbiology, including the isolation, identification and antimicrobial susceptibility testing of bacteria, mycobacteria, fungi and viruses, and the detection and identification of parasites, using traditional and novel techniques.

 Individuals appropriate for the program are those interested in gaining knowledge and experience to help them direct clinical microbiology laboratories and become eligible for board certification in this specialty.

-Mayo Clinic in Rochester offers two clinical microbiology fellowship programs:
+Mayo Clinic offers two clinical microbiology fellowship programs:

 - Ph.D.
 Program.
 The Ph.D.
 Program is a two-year program designed for fellows with a doctoral degree who want specific training in clinical microbiology.

 - M.D.
 Program.
 The M.D.
 Program is a one-year program designed for fellows with a medical degree and acceptable previous residency training in the U.S. or Canada in pathology or an infectious diseases fellowship.

 Both programs provide comprehensive training and hands-on experience and have a strong clinical component, which includes on-call responsibilities with each rotation.
 Both programs also include laboratory and management training, including participation in a laboratory medicine leadership course and a laboratory directorship rotation.

 When you successfully complete either program, you will be prepared for a career as a director of a clinical microbiology laboratory that diagnoses infections caused by bacteria, fungi, mycobacteria, parasites and viruses.

 In both the one- and two-year programs, you learn:

 - Principles and procedures involved in the proper selection and collection of specimens

 - Methods to perform immunoassays to detect antibodies formed against bacterial, viral, fungal and parasitic pathogens

 - Methods used to cultivate microorganisms

 - The detection process for microbial antigens, nucleic acids or metabolic products

 - The significance and interpretation of laboratory results as they pertain to various host populations